goatshriek/stumpless/docs/roadmap.md

    it through a target at runtime, this is limited and inflexible.
 Instead, a generic filter structure that can filter on a wide variety of properties of each log entry and even use custom functions to filter messages.
- * [ADD] **Function callback logging target**
-   Logging to a generic function signature will allow easier extension by library users, and can also serve as a good opportunity to streamline the internal implementation for the actual logging functionality.
  * [ADD] **Tracing call including source code information** A tracing call that includes the line and file of the source code that it appears in could be useful for some applications.
 This will be added as a